 - Alcoholic beverages

-- Witness the majestic Alexandra falls
+- Witness the beauty of Alexandra Falls.

-- Marvel at the captivating seven-colored earth.
+- Experience the enchanting seven-colored earth.

 For a full refund, cancel at least 24 hours before the scheduled departure time.